Athens, December, 332 BC

 The commander turned and ran and, for the rest of his life, these words would echo unceasingly in his head.

 Crashing through heavy waves, the ship’s bow began to plough along the coastal waters of Britannia.
-Where lost to its bleak days, fear tore at the crew’s souls when the night of a single star came upon them.
+Where, lost to its bleak days, fear tore at the crew’s souls when the night of a single star came upon them.

 The crew had whispered to each other for weeks about what must lie ahead.
 They knew their fate already, and if falling off the edge of the earth was not bad enough, other worries disturbed the men.

-Rumours of the sea hag, and of sea serpents which could drag the ship into the deep caused many a frantic eye to search the waters.
+Rumors of the sea hag, and of sea serpents which could drag the ship into the deep caused many a frantic eye to search the waters.
 On several occasions, men swore they saw a great beast breast the waters, with its humps and neck, stretching high over the sea.
 As the days past, more and more were seen coming ever closer to the vessel.

 The ship’s navigator, Pytheas, reported a dragon had flown passed one moonless night while he was relieving himself at the stern.